marcelluethi/scaltair/README.md

 ```
 resolvers +=  Resolver.sonatypeRepo("snapshots"),
-libraryDependencies += "ch.unibas.cs.gravis" %% "scaltair" % "0.1-SNAPSHOT"
+libraryDependencies += "ch.unibas.cs.gravis" %% "scaltair" % "0.2-SNAPSHOT"
 ```

 If you want to use the jupyter-notebook integration, you also need to add the following dependency:

 ```
-libraryDependencies += "ch.unibas.cs.gravis" %% "scaltair-jupyter" % "0.1-SNAPSHOT"
+libraryDependencies += "ch.unibas.cs.gravis" %% "scaltair-jupyter" % "0.2-SNAPSHOT"
 ```

 ##### Adding new features to Scaltair

-Adding new features consists of two simple steps:

-1. Add a case class in the package `scaltair.vegalite` representing the corresponding Vega construct and define how it is mapped to json.
+Scaltair consists of three main parts, which need to be extended to add new features:

+1. The dsl for creating plots, which is defined in the scaltair package.
-2. Expose the functionality in the high-level dsl defined in `scaltair.Chart`.
+2. The converter, which converts the dsl to a vega-lite specification.
+It is defined in the file `scaltair/DSLToVegaSpec.scala`.
+3. The json encoder, which converts the vega-lite specification to json.
+It is defined in the file `scaltair/VegaLiteSpecJsonEncoder.scala`.

+To add a new feature, you need to extend all three parts.
+First, expose the new functionality in the DSL.
+Then add a new case to the converter, which converts the new dsl element to the vega lite specification.
+Finally, add a new case to the json encoder, to make sure that the field is correctly encoded to json.